Django Project Django Python Web Framework

 By the Year

-In 2024 there have been 1 vulnerability in Django Project Django with an average score of 7.5 out of ten.
-Last year Django had 7 security vulnerabilities published.
-Right now, Django is on track to have less security vulnerabilities in 2024 than it did last year.
-Last year, the average CVE base score was greater by 0.33
+In 2025 there have been 0 vulnerabilities in Django Project Django.
+Last year, in 2024 Django had 9 security vulnerabilities published.
+Right now, Django is on track to have less security vulnerabilities in 2025 than it did last year.

 It may take a day or so for new Django vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
 Additionally vulnerabilities may be tagged under a different product or component name.